agitpropyookay/nsauth/README.md

 1. enter the signature, corresponding public key, and challenge
 2. check the verification icon
    - if Google Fonts is unavailable, then you may see \`VERIFIED' (valid) or \`VERIFIED_OFF' (invalid)

+Paranoid users can memorise the visual fingerprints of their public keys.
+The drunken bishop algorithm is used with a 128 bit truncated SHA-1 message digest as MD5 is unavailable.
 [^1]: effort will be made to support Ladybird after its Alpha release in 2026
 [^2]: mirrors are convenient but may serve a malicious page